Effective Date: September 25, 2017

-Information about you is collected directly from you through the Pay Portal and may also be provided directly by the Payor.
-This information may include your name, home address, telephone number, personal e-mail address, your forwarding address (e.g. during a vacation), previous address(es), billing and account information (such as credit card, or bank account number), your mailing preferences, delivery instructions, transaction history, and service preferences as well as other information defined as non-public or private information about you pursuant to applicable law.
+Information about you is collected directly from you and may also be provided directly by the Payor.
+Information collected directly from you may be collected through you calling our Customer Service, recorded communications, Web Site, and the Pay Portal.
+This information may include your name, home address, telephone number, personal e-mail address, your forwarding address (e.g. during a vacation), previous address(es), billing and account information (such as credit card, or bank account number), your mailing preferences, delivery instructions, transaction history, and service preferences, as well as other information defined as non-public or private information about you pursuant to applicable law.
 In addition, from time to time, via the Pay Portal or otherwise, you may be asked to provide more detailed information regarding your interests, occupation and background.
 For example, sometimes users of the Pay Portal may be asked to complete surveys in order to get a better sense of who they are and what issues, products or services may be of interest to such users.

 We may use personally identifiable information to process payment transactions on Payor’s behalf, to respond to your inquiries or requests, and provide customer support.